Not all types of sprayers are worth considering, and there are good companies and not-so-good. Most pros own several types of spray guns.

 Exteriors?
 If my fence was more than 20 feet, I’d avoid HVLP.
 Why?
 The “LP” part means low pressure.
 It’s too slow.
 I’d grab the airless.

 I recommend two machines here for your hard-earned money.
-Rexbeti is a fine company and they make a little HVLP that will do all you want.
+This Rexbeti is from a fine company and they make a little handheld that will do what most folks want.
 It won’t be in your Last Will, but it is fine for this type of sprayer.
 It yields 2.7 psi.
 Talk about low pressure.

 There is a great machine for under 500 bucks that is worth the money.
 It comes from a trusted name in sprayers, 100% made in Canada.
 Fuji has been around since 1986.